-This Sunday is the National Football League’s championship game – Super Bowl LII and millions of football fans will have their eyes glued to television sets to watch the New England Patriots face off against the Philadelphia Eagles.
-With all the passes, blocks, turnovers and tackles, the player action on the field is what commands fans’ attention.
+Super Bowl LII had millions of football fans with their eyes glued to television sets to watch the New England Patriots face off against the Philadelphia Eagles.
+With all the passes, blocks, turnovers and tackles, the player action on the field is what commanded fans’ attention.

 But the outcome of the game often rests on the shoulders – actually the eyes – of one man who isn’t a professional athlete: The referee.
 And how many thousands of fans have shouted at the ref: “Get your eyes checked!” after a questionable play call?

-This Super Bowl, the eyes calling the plays with the potential to determine who wins, or loses, the game belong to Gene Steratore, a veteran game official who has been a referee with the NFL since 2006.
+In that Super Bowl, the eyes calling the plays with the potential to determine who wins, or loses, the game belonged to Gene Steratore, a veteran game official who has been a referee with the NFL since 2006.

 Interestingly, it appears Mr. Steratore requires vision correction.
 In fact, it was reported back in 2014 that a game he was officiating was delayed because his contact lens came out during the first quarter.